 - Sit down whenever you can.

-- Ask your doctor about what sort of exercise would be suitable.
+- Ask your doctor what sort of exercise would be suitable.
 Even a walk around the garden or block can boost your energy levels.

 - Eat nutritious food to keep your energy levels up.